"We’re going to keep moving forward and anticipate the moment when we are going to go out and do our thing again."

 The students came away with memories all right, however not the ones they were expecting.

 As the members of the group were enjoying time off from school, news trickled in that there was more to the COVID-19 virus than initially thought.
-They learned that Italy was essentially shut down and international flights were being cancelled.
+They learned that Italy was essentially shut down and international flights were being canceled.

 “By the time we got to Canada, news was blowing up,” Frankie said.
 “We started to think, what if they close the borders?”